• Skip to primary navigation

 Although both types of mollusks have been sustainably consumed throughout history, informing oneself on the differences between them can lead to more informed decisions concerning the next seafood meal.

-Furthermore, it’s important that people look for ways to be conscious of issues such as sustainability in order to preserve our oceans and marine life for generations to come.
+Also, it's important that people look for ways to be conscious of issues such as sustainability to preserve our oceans and marine life for generations to come.

-Ultimately, these two species have established themselves a pivotal role in culinary culture and there’s more than enough evidence out there recognizing the fact that both top shell and abalone tastes fantastic.
+Ultimately, these two species have established themselves a key role in culinary culture and there's more than enough evidence out there recognizing the fact that both top shell and abalone tastes fantastic.

 Try them out sometime soon.